 His few visits here had never been long, but he knew he could expect nothing to happen until his whirling thoughts had settled to a certain calm.
 It was perhaps fifteen or twenty minutes later that he had finally managed this, and began to notice something in the middle of the room.
-A figure—his own, it seemed; its face was turned away, but the form and clothing looked like his own.
+A figure—his own, it seemed; it faced away from him, but the form and clothing looked like his own.

 Then it had turned, and the face smiling at him was the girl’s.
 She looked a bit older, somehow a bit wiser, but it was certainly she.

 It was after this that he had gone outside.
-It was a great decision he had to make, but more, accepting the changes that were coming would not be easy.
+It was a weighty decision he had to make, and accepting the changes that were coming would not be easy.
 Yet they were coming, and something had to be done while there was still time.

 Konom sat down at his desk, took his inkwell and a sheet of paper, and began to write.

 My Lord, an urgent concern impels me to send you word now.
 You know my strength is failing, and I must soon begin to train my successor.
 I think I may have found one fit.